Skip to Main Content

 Adding manually

-• Start to register new research merits by clicking the green button Add new content in the right upper corner in Haris’s administration interface or the plus sign “+” when you hover over the left-hand-side menu Research output.
+• Click on Add new content or the plus sign “+” when you hover over the menu Research output.

 or